terminatorul/NvStrapsReBar/README.md

 ## Updating UEFI image

-You can download the latest release from the [Releases](https://github.com/terminatorul/NvStrapsReBar/releases) page, or build the UEFI DXE driver and the Windows executable using the instructions on the [building](https://github.com/terminatorul/NvStrapsReBar/wiki/Building-(Windows-only)) page.
+You can download the latest release of NvStrapsReBar from the [Releases](https://github.com/terminatorul/NvStrapsReBar/releases) page, or build the UEFI DXE driver and the Windows executable using the instructions on the [building](https://github.com/terminatorul/NvStrapsReBar/wiki/Building-(Windows-only)) page.

 The resulting `NvStrapsReBar.ffs` file needs to be included in the motherboard UEFI image (downloaded from the montherboard manufacturer), and the resulting image should be flashed onto the motherboard as if it were a new UEFI version for that board.
 See the original project [ReBarUEFI](https://github.com/xCuri0/ReBarUEFI/) for the instructions to update motherboard UEFI.
 Replace "ReBarUEFI.ffs" with "NvStrapsReBar.ffs" where appropriate.